-Indicator Statement Target and Variance The amount of landscape level Target: Hectares set aside to maintain natural forest conditions biodiversity reserves within the DFA across DFA as per the latest Prince George Timber Supply Review Variance: -1%
+Indicator Statement Target and Variance The amount of landscape level Target: Hectares set aside to maintain natural forest conditions biodiversity reserves within the DFA across DFA as per the latest Prince George Timber Supply Review - Variance: -1%

-There are two levels of Biodiversity Reserves: stand level, which includes mapped wildlife tree patches and riparian reserve areas, and landscape level, which includes provincial parks and all other large reserve areas that are removed from the timber harvesting land base.
+There are two levels of Biodiversity Reserves: Stand level, which includes mapped wildlife tree patches and riparian reserve areas, and landscape level, which includes provincial parks and all other large reserve areas that are removed from the timber harvesting land base.
 This indicator illustrates the amount of productive forest put into landscape level biodiversity reserves.
-The Government of BC currently classifies landscape level retention through higher level and strategic planning initiatives.
+The Government of BC currently classifies landscape-level retention through higher level and strategic planning initiatives.
 Some examples of this include Crown Land Plans and the Parks and Protected Areas Strategy.

-The current status is shown for the operating year of April 1, 2008 to March 31, 2009 in the following table and has not changed from the previous reporting period.
-These areas will be updated after the next Timber Supply Review, which is scheduled to be completed in 2010.
+The current status is shown for the operating year of April 1, 2009 to March 31, 2010 in the following table and has not changed from the previous reporting period.
+These areas will be updated upon the release of Timber Supply Review IV, which is planned for release in Fall 2010.